-Times are changing and the world is quickly opening its eyes to the value of e-learning.
+Times have changed and the world has fully opened its eyes to the value of e-learning.
 Traditional learning methods that require you to be at a certain time and place can be an inconveniencing interruption to our often-busy schedules.
 And from an instructional perspective, you have to balance creativity with practicality.

 So that begs the question, how can you create engaging courses that minimize interruptions to our schedules and are convenient for both the learner and instructor?

 If you’ve ever created lectures, presentations, or even webinars using Microsoft PowerPoint, then you’ve overcome more than half of the e-learning curve.
 But while PowerPoint is a great tool, it’s not adequate on its own to captivate learners.

 In this article, I’m going to show you how to convert your presentations into an on-demand and fully active online experience.

 PowerPoint is a classic presentation tool that has its place in face-to-face learning.
 But because it naturally follows a linear presentation structure – that is, each slide in the presentation is presented in a predefined sequence – it allows for minimal audience participation.
 However, in the classroom environment, this lack of interactivity is often supplemented with questions, (marked) assessments, group activities, and assignments.
 In this way, PowerPoint merely supports the instructor, who picks up the slack and effectively delivers the content by speaking, using body language, and interacting with the audience directly in real-time.

 Unfortunately, that’s why you see so many poorly-designed and un-engaging PowerPoint presentations.

 With all those bulleted lists and cheesy clip art, your PowerPoints might merely function as cue cards in the classroom.
 But this type of presentation structure does not smoothly transition into asynchronous e-learning.
 Still, that doesn’t mean that you need to throw your PowerPoints out and start from scratch.
 They still give you a solid foundation to build up from.